rush42/blender-toolbox/README.md

 ## Save Incremental
-Adds an operator for incremental saving, where the project name gets increased every invocation.
 Extends the file menu with a button for incremental saving.
+After invoking Incremental saving the trailing number of the project file name gets increased.
+If there is no number at the end of the project file name "_001" gets concatenated.